max-vdL/Optomotorics-Bachelor-Thesis/README.md

 - used for experimentation with the data to find plots that should be implemented in the main evaluation program (https://github.com/brembslab/DTSevaluations.git)

 INSTALLATION
 1. Install the “MCC Universal Library Python API for Windows” from Github (https://github.com/mccdaq/mcculw.git) and follow the installation instructions in the readme file.
+Please follow the instructions for Python 2.7.
 2. Download the files from this repository (the easy_plot programs are optional).
 3. Save them all in the same folder (important!) and in the same drive as the Universal Library from MCC and Python.
 4. Use the pip install command in the Windows command center to install all the packages needed in the programs: tkinter, etree, os, winsoud, shutil, datetime, sys, tkMessageBox, matplotlib, pycompile